 - Transcutaneous electronic nerve stimulation (TENS).
 A TENS machine is a small battery-operated device that delivers a mild electrical current to your tummy, which can help reduce pain.

 - Stop smoking.
 Smoking is thought to increase the risk of period pain.
-See our Stop Smoking guide for help.
+See the NHS's stop smoking services for help quitting.

 If you're having severe pain that can't be managed by painkillers and the methods above, you should visit your GP.
-See the NHS' advice on period pain for more info.
+See the NHS's advice on period pain for more info.

-Some women avoid using disposable pads and tampons altogether, and find reusable alternatives more comfortable and absorbent.
-These products are often designed by women to be as discreet and/or stylish as possible so they won't cramp your style (sorry... again).
+Some avoid using disposable pads and tampons altogether, and find reusable alternatives more comfortable and absorbent.
+These products are often designed to be as discreet and/or stylish as possible.

 The principle behind them is similar to reusable baby nappies – they can be seriously MoneySaving, and there are environmental benefits too.
 Forumites say if you've kids and have already got used to using (and washing) reusable nappies, this isn't much of a stretch.

-Menstrual cups (£15-£20 each, can last for several years).
 Made from medical-grade silicone, menstrual cups are inserted like a tampon, but collect fluid rather than absorbing it.
-There are different sizes to choose from, based on your age and whether you've had children.
+There are different sizes to choose from, based on your age and whether you've given birth.